chartjes/blog/source/_posts/2013-01-07-you-need-tests-just-not-yet.markdown

 failures before many people join the Testing Crusade.

-To be perfectly clear: I find great value in prototyping code and then comitting to tests once the prototype is ready to move to a more stable environment.
+To be perfectly clear: I find great value in prototyping code and then committing to tests once the prototype is ready to move to a more stable environment.

 I try and do prototyping before I commit to writing code, because I often